devopstoday11/ansible_grafana/README.md

 $ vagrant status
 ```

-If everything run as expected, you should see something like this :
+If everything run as expected, you should be able to list the virtual machine created :

 ```bash
 $ vagrant status